ASA Classes at AYC

 Costs: $469 Public – $399 AYC Members – plus $75 for book and materials.

-You should arrive at class having read the 125-page text in advance.
+On Day 1, you should arrive at class having read the 125-page text Sailing Made Easy.
 Therefore, we ask that you schedule your class a week in advance to allow time to review the materials.
 After a 3-hour classroom session, you will sail for 5-hours learning basic sailing: rigging, tacking, gybing, getting out of irons, heave-to, and basic sail trim for various points of sail.

 Outboard operation (auxiliary power) is not part of the ASA101 course but but we give you the basics outboard operation for an inland lake.

 ASA 101 Standard: